walexzzy/Installers-UnifiedInstaller/platforms/webpi/README.rst

 #.
 Clone `Installers-UnifiedInstaller
    <https://github.com/plone/Installers-UnifiedInstaller>`_

+   Use a `windows git client
-   Skip this if you've already done it and haven't changed anything since.
+   <http://help.github.com/win-set-up-git/>`_.
+Skip this if you've
+   already done it and haven't changed anything since.

-   Using a `windows git client <http://help.github.com/win-set-up-git/>`_.

 #.
 TODO Create the buildout::